cuboulder-MSD/digColl_CUmuseumVertebrateDoc/README.md

 Permanent address to digital collection: [https://doi.org/10.25810/y3h1-1593](https://doi.org/10.25810/y3h1-1593).<br /> Please use the same link when sharing or citing the collection.
 ## Metadata
+### Collection Name
+Name of the collection: CU Museum of Natural History: Vertebrate Collection Documentation

+### Title
+Title derived from original captions on the work by the creator.
+If the original title is not available titles are created by the cataloger.
+### Creator
+Individual(s) or corporate entities that created or are associated with the work.
+Common names seen in the collection include: University of Colorado Biology Department
+### Higher Classification
+Higher classification of the described or pictured specimen in the work.

+### Higher Classification Source
+Source of the Higher Classification, likely derived from either the Global Biodiversity Information Facility (GBIF) or provided as recorded in the ARCTOS database.
+The Scientific Name and Higher Classification are not updated on a regular basis, and are as accurate as possible at the time the digitized item was cataloged.
+### Scientific Name
+Scientific name of a described or pictured specimen in the work.
+### Description
+Additional notes or description of the content of the item.
+May contain cataloger's notes as deemed relevant.
+### Date
+The date of the resource.
+Date ranges include: 1877-1998
+### Type
+A term that specifies the characteristics and general type of content of the resource.
+Type terms used in this collection include: StillImage
+### Format
+A particular physical presentation of a resource, including the physical form or medium of material for a resource.
+Form terms include: accessions registers; museum catalogs
+### Coverage
+Geographic location(s) relevant to the item.
+Some coverage terms used in the collection include: Africa; Antarctica; Central America; Europe
+### Subject Topic
+A term or phrase representing the primary topic(s) on which a work is focused.
+Common subject terms used in this collection include: Birds
+### Identifier
+Contains a unique standard number or code that distinctively identifies a resource.
+Typically the file name.
+Example:
+### Identifier ARK
+Controlled, stable link to the resource.
+Example: https://ark.colorado.edu/ark:/47540/6c2x3577w0zp